mcjbyday/seemywork/README.md

 # SeeMyWork

 ## Description
-<p>This repository contains the current sandbox directory for conducting experiments on the display of my body of current and past work.
+<p>This repository contains the a single page web app used to display a mobile-friendly summary of current and past work.

 ## Technologies
+- React.js
 - HTML5
 - CSS3
 - Javascript
 - Bootstrap
-- React.js

 ## Links
 See it live:<br> [See My Work](https://mcjbyday.github.io/seemywork/)